Seminar Nr. 16862

 Workshop tour including visit of shelf manufacturing area, freeze dryer testing as well as software development and simulation.

-New Innovations in Freeze Drying Applications (for experts)
+New Innovations in Freeze Drying Applications

 This workshop will highlight new innovations of production freeze dryer and includes processing highly potent products, vial track and trace and technologies for controlled nucleation.